-Clinic visits include Visit 1 (Screening/Days -30 to -1), Visit 2 (Prophylaxis/Day -7 to -2), Visits 3-5 (Confirmation of Eligibility, Baseline & Study Drug Administration), Follow-up Visits 6-8 (Safety and Microbiology) and Follow-up Visits 9-10 (Microbiology only).
+Clinic visits include Visit 1 (Screening/Days -30 to -1), Visit 2 (Prophylaxis/Day -7 to -2), Eligibility Confirmation & Baseline Visit 3, Follow-up Visits 4-7 (Safety and Microbiology), Visits 8-17 (Study Drug Administration), Follow-up Visits 18-20 (Safety and Microbiology) and Follow-up Visits 21-22 (Microbiology Only).

-Enrolled subjects will be assessed for safety and microbiology parameters.
-For details on study schedules including dosing and microbiology information refer to Appendix A. Details on study assessments & procedures are provided in Appendix B. For microbiology assessments refer to Appendix C.
+Subjects enrolled in all study arms will be assessed for safety and microbiology parameters.
+For details on study schedules including dosing and microbiology information refer to Appendix A. Details on study assessments & procedures for all study arms are provided in Appendix B. For microbiology assessments in all study arms refer to Appendix C.